-I only wrote a couple of songs on the new album.
-Two actually.
+I only wrote a couple of the songs on new album.
+Two actually, out of the fourteen.

 And as strange as it might seem, I'm really proud of that.
 Because it means that I—that we, picked the best songs.
 Not just the best of my songs.
 But the best, right songs for the record.